elephantscale/es-training-new/course-outlines/terraform-intro.md

     - Module Versioning
     - Conclusion

-* Terraform Tips and Tricks: Loops, If-Statements, Deployment, and Gotchas
-    - Loops
-    - Loops with the count Parameter
-    - Loops with for_each Expressions
-    - Loops with for Expressions
-    - Loops with the for String Directive
-    - Conditionals
-    - Conditionals with the count Parameter
-    - Conditionals with for_each and for Expressions
-    - Conditionals with the if String Directive
-    - Zero-Downtime Deployment
-    - Terraform Gotchas
-    - count and for_each Have Limitations
-    - Zero-Downtime Deployment Has Limitations
-    - Valid Plans Can Fail
-    - Refactoring Can Be Tricky
-    - Eventual Consistency Is Consistent...Eventually
-    - Conclusion

-* Production-Grade Terraform Code
-    - Why It Takes So Long to Build Production-Grade Infrastructure
-    - The Production-Grade Infrastructure Checklist
-    - Production-Grade Infrastructure Modules
-    - Small Modules
-    - Composable Modules
-    - Testable Modules
-    - Releasable modules
-    - Beyond Terraform Modules
-    - Conclusion

-* How to Test Terraform Code
-    - Manual Tests
-    - Manual Testing Basics
-    - Cleaning Up After Tests
-    - Automated Tests
-    - Unit Tests
-    - Integration Tests
-    - End-to-End Tests
-    - Other Testing Approaches
-    - Conclusion
 * How to Use Terraform as a Team
     - Adopting IaC in Your Team
     - Convince Your Boss